PriyaKulkarni/ExpenseShare/README.md

 # ExpenseShare
-Share an expense among your friends
+Share an expense among a group of people.

 You can view the demo [here](https://priyakulkarni.github.io/ExpenseShare/)